 - AdAge articles are available briefly online without registration

-- The article should have been indexed but is no longer accessible without registration
+- The article should be indexed but is no longer accessible without registration

 Case Study: AdAge

 The search results might surprise some people.
-I first started with the article title, which brought back the full article as published elsewhere, but not AdAge.
-More surprising, the results didn’t really change using current Google search or the testing Caffeine engine.
-Putting quotes around the title didn’t bring up the story from AdAge, at least in visibly top results.
+I first start with the article title, which brings back the full article as published elsewhere, but not AdAge.
+More surprising, the results don’t really change using current Google search or the testing Caffeine engine.
+Putting quotes around the title doesn’t bring up the story from AdAge, at least in visibly top results.

 The question to ask: How much of a barrier is that paywall to Google search?
-The third parties reposting the AdAge story or link to it don’t have paywalls and, from my cursory review, they’re all search engine optimized and most have advertising and/or sell marketing services.
+The third parties reposting the AdAge story or linking to it don’t have paywalls and, from my cursory review, they’re all search-engine optimized and most have advertising and/or sell marketing services.
 Something, and I can only assume the paywall, prevents AdAge from getting its deserved search results.

 Case Study: Wall Street Journal